 5G is the next generation of mobile technology, which has been used by New Zealanders since the introduction of the mobile phone in 1987.
 Just like radio, television and baby monitors, it uses radio waves to carry messages.

-5G will initially use radio frequencies very similar to 3G and 4G before it, and while eventually it will use radio frequencies at higher levels (such as millimeter waves), this doesn’t result in higher or more intense exposure.
+5G will initially use radio frequencies (3600MHz range) very similar to 3G and 4G before it, and while eventually it will use radio frequencies at higher levels (such as millimeter waves), this doesn’t result in higher or more intense exposure.
 Exposure levels will remain well below limits set by the New Zealand Government, and Spark will continue taking great care to comply with these limits.

 We understand there is a lot of misinformation across social media about 5G – so we strongly encourage people to get their information about 5G from reliable sources such as:

 Yes, it is.
-Exposure to radio waves are regulated by the New Zealand Government and are based on decades of scientific research.
+Exposure to radio waves is regulated by the New Zealand Government and are based on decades of scientific research.
 These regulations limit exposure levels to 50 times lower than the point at which radio waves could have any impact on the human body.1 Read the National Environmental Standards for Telecommunications Facilities

 Our 5G cell towers in Palmerston North have been tested for radio wave exposure levels in accessible locations, and the maximum possible exposure was just 0.64% of what’s allowed under the New Zealand Standard.2